Description

 Approximate Barrel Life N/A

 • ^The 24 cm APC M08 (Model 1908) was a new design used exclusively on the Raderzky class.
-This had both a ballistic and an AP cap and was produced under licenses purchased from the British firm Firth and Sons, Limited.
+This had an AP cap but no ballistic cap as introduced into service and was produced under licenses purchased from the British firm Firth and Sons, Limited.
 This new 24 cm M08 was more expensive than the older 24 cm/40 APC L/3.5 (512 vs. 471 Kronen).
-The Navy continued purchasing the older APC L/3.5 and Common L/4.4 shells and used them to supply the L/40 guns until the end of the war.
+The Navy continued purchasing the older APC L/3.5 shells and used them to supply the 24 cm L/40 guns until the end of the war.

 • ^Propellant was in two silk bags inside the casing, each bag holding 77.1 lbs.
 (35.0 kg) of propellant.